Louisa Baring, Lady Ashburton

-Louisa Caroline Baring, Lady Ashburton (née Stewart-Mackenzie; 5 March 1827 – 2 February 1903), was a Scottish art collector and philanthropist who had close connections with several artistic and literary figures of the period.
+Louisa Caroline Baring, Baroness Ashburton (née Stewart-Mackenzie; 5 March 1827 – 2 February 1903) was a Scottish art collector and philanthropist who had close connections with several artistic and literary figures of the period.

 Early life

 Louisa Caroline Stewart-Mackenzie was born on 5 March 1827 at Seaforth Lodge, Stornoway, on the Isle of Lewis, Scotland, the youngest daughter and sixth child of James Alexander Stewart-Mackenzie (1784–1843), a Scottish politician and British colonial administrator, and his wife Mary Elizabeth Frederica Mackenzie (1783–1862), known as "The Hooded Lassie".
 Her name Louisa honoured the isle of her birth.
 Her early childhood was spent at Brahan Castle near Dingwall, which her mother had inherited from the Seaforth family.
 In adolescence, she lived in Ceylon (now Sri Lanka), while her father was governor and then in 1841, the family moved to Corfu, Greece, when he became Lord High Commissioner of the Ionian Islands.
 Upon his death in 1843 the family returned to Brahan Castle, where Louisa lived until her marriage.

 Of fiery temper, insatiable restlessness, and socially ambitious, she collected paintings and important friends with an almost manic need.
 In her youth, Louisa studied drawing with John Ruskin, who saw her as a romantic young girl, with a desperate desire to marry.
 Among her notable friends were Robert Browning, to whom she at one time unsuccessfully proposed marriage, Thomas Carlyle, Edwin Landseer, whose attentions she rejected, Florence Nightingale and Pauline, Lady Trevelyan.